claudioametrano/UnFATE/README.md

    * ete3 and ete_toolchain: `conda install -c etetoolkit ete3 ete_toolchain`, then check installation with `ete3 build check`

 1. Clone the UnFATE repository (or download the .zip file from Github browser interface).
 Choose a position for the UnFATE folder you like, do not move the repository after the first run (use the argument `--first_use`).
-If you need to move the folder, re-run with `--first-run`, but it will be necessary to re-clone the repository.
+If you need to move the folder, re-run with `--first_use`, but it will be necessary to re-clone the repository first.

 2. Read the help section of the script to set up the command line for your analysis:
 `python3 main_wrap.py --help`